Daniel-Peretz/LuxuryCouponsWeb/README.md

 # Luxury Coupons Web - Client Side 💻

-Luxury Coupons web using React library, Redux and MySQL DB.
+Luxury Coupons web using React library, Redux and MySQL DB.\

-It's a coupons management system, which allows companies to produce coupons,
+It's a coupons management system, which allows companies to produce coupons,.\

-as part of advertising campaigns, and register customers can purchase them.
+as part of advertising campaigns, and register customers can purchase them.\
 Access to the system is divided into three types of clients:
 1. Administrator.
 2. Comapny.